Monday, September 2, 2019

 9/2/19 NHRR 13.1 miles, 2:08:00

-Just completed my 11th New Haven Road Race half marathon!
+Just completed my 11th consecutive New Haven Road Race half marathon!
 (Technically, the first half-dozen or so were 20Ks since the NHRR didn’t offer the half marathon, which is 21K, until 2016.)
 It was a good day.
 Not a PR, but I had fun, and I finished 13th out of 50 women in my age group!
 Here are my thoughts about the race, mile by mile:

 Mile 1 The New Haven Road Race is always hot and humid because it takes place in New England at the end of the summer.
 This year, however, we had a bit of a breeze and some cloud cover which made a huge difference compared to last year when it was sunny and almost 90 degrees.